-From BBQ spreads to spectacular platters to high tea, be the hostess with the mostest with this selection of caterers and catering services in Singapore.
+From BBQ spreads and spectacular platters to high tea and halal meals, be the hostess with the mostest at your next party, thanks to this selection of amazing caterers

 Kitchen Language Catering

 Want an award-winning, restaurant-style spread for that memorable bash you’re throwing?
 Bring in the big guns: Kitchen Language Catering caters from a stable of 13 restaurants, including The Marmalade Pantry, Straits Cafe, Bedrock Bar & Grill, Katong Kitchen and Fat Cow, so you know this team can sail through a special event, no matter what the vibe is.
 International buffet, wedding catering, sit-down feasts… they’ve nailed it.
 Browse through the gallery of dessert tables to cool canapes and epic Asian buffets and you’ll get a glimpse of just how diverse this team’s expertise is (and yes, there are Halal options, and vegetarians are well covered too).
 You can personalise your catering package for any occasion from a wedding to a work party, but frankly, we’re now obsessed with the idea of having a live station at one of our next events.
 Straits Cafe Laksa, Nonya Mee Siam or Chef’s Special Seven Spiced Roast Chicken served up on the spot?
 Now we’re talking…

 Kitchen Language Catering; 336 River Valley Road, #02-01, Singapore 238366